 Provide postgraduate resident and fellowship training programs.

 Serve the pharmacy-related needs of society through educational, scholarly and service contributions.

 Contribute to interprofessional education efforts of the college and university.

-A number of courses in the curriculum are being taught by faculty from other schools or colleges:
+A number of basic science courses in the curriculum are taught by faculty from the College of Medical Sciences, including: